mmontalvo/go-examples/lesson-003-web-server-graceful-shutdown/README.md

 _Hint: we would also need to `ctrl + c` our **for loop** in Terminal 2 to prevent our script to continue sending requests to our stopped server_

 We could also open a new terminal and first find the PID of our process e.g. `pgrep -i main`.
 This command will output the our main process ID.
-We can them call `kill -SIGTERM _processid_` to see how our server behaves when it receives the other signal we defined in our server.
+We can then call `kill -SIGTERM _processid_` to see how our server behaves when it receives the other signal we defined in our server.